RealKareemAnees/API-Security-in-Action/Readme.md

 # **Chapter 7:-** _OAuth2 and OpenID Connect_

 Chapter 7 starts by taking a look at delegated authorization with OAuth2.
-In this chapter, you’ll learn the difference between discretionary and mandatory access control and how to protect APIs with OAuth2 scopes.
+In this chapter, you'll learn the difference between discretionary and mandatory access control and how to protect APIs with OAuth2 scopes.

-**Oauth is very good for confedentail clients and APIs, most public clients doesnt really need to use Oauth**
+**OAuth is very good for confidential clients and APIs, most public clients doesn't really need to use OAuth**

 ## Scoped Tokens

-insteaad of giving someuser or somexternal thirdparty the e-mail and password with good sake and love trust for doing only specific action, let's instead give them a token that only allow them to do only this action
+insteaad of giving some user or some external third party the e-mail and password with good sake and love trust for doing only specific action, let's instead give them a token that only allow them to do only this action

 > A scoped token limits the operations that can be performed with
 > that token.
 The set of operations that are allowed is known as the scope of the